RenderKit/oidn/doc/api.md

 set of pre-trained CNN models that work well with a wide range of ray tracing based renderers and noise levels.

-![Example noisy color image rendered using unidirectional path tracing (4 samples per pixel). *Scene by Evermotion.*][imgMazdaColor]
+![Example noisy beauty image rendered using unidirectional path tracing (4 samples per pixel). *Scene by Evermotion.*][imgMazdaColor]

-![Example output image denoised using clean auxiliary feature images (albedo and normal).][imgMazdaDenoised]
+![Example output beauty image denoised using pre-filtered auxiliary feature images (albedo and normal) too.][imgMazdaDenoised]

-It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color image as input.
-Optionally, it also accepts auxiliary *feature* images, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.
-It is possible to denoise auxiliary images as well, in which case only the respective auxiliary image has to be specified as input, instead of the color image.
+For denoising *beauty* images, it accepts either a low dynamic range (LDR) or high dynamic range (HDR) image (`color`) as the main input image.
+In addition to this, it also accepts *auxiliary feature* images, `albedo` and `normal`, which are optional inputs that usually improve the denoising quality significantly, preserving more details.

+It is possible to denoise auxiliary images as well, in which case only the respective auxiliary image has to be specified as input, instead of the beauty image.
+This can be done as a *pre-filtering* step to further improve the quality of the denoised beauty image.

 The `RT` filter has certain limitations regarding the supported input images.
 Most notably, it cannot denoise images that were not rendered with ray tracing.